Attendance

 Arrivals

-Students must enter classrooms by 7:50 am.
-Students must sign in at the front office if they arrive any time after 7:50 am – even if it is during a passing period or lunchtime - to receive a pass.
+they arrive any time after 7:45am – even if it is during a passing period or lunchtime - to receive a pass.
 If a student arrives less than 30 minutes late for any block – they receive a tardy.
-If arrival is greater than 30 minutes, the student is absent for the entire block (per TEA state code).
-In this case, WA needs a parent/guardian note or phone call, or a written excuse from an appointment documenting the absence.
+If arrival is greater than 30 minutes, the student is absent for the entire period (per TEA state code).
+In this case, WA needs a parent/guardian note/email, or a written excuse from an appointment documenting the absence.

 Early Dismissals